 OUR APPROACH & VALUES

-Our vision is to make a difference in the lives of children and animals in South Africa, and to facilitate a truly rewarding experience for our volunteers.
+Our vision at You 2 africa to make a difference in the lives of children and animals in South Africa, and to facilitate a truly rewarding experience for our volunteers.
 We believe in the incredibly transformative role of volunteering and are committed to the projects we work with.
 We work with existing projects, communities and talents to empower them, both with financial and physical resources, and unlike many other volunteer organisations, are transparent with the volunteer to show them where their funds are going.
 The work of the volunteer in the time that they can commit to the project can be described as them being a piece of a giant jigsaw puzzle with each piece adding to build a brighter future for the communities.

 We also believe that one of the greatest learning experiences for any young person is to experience life in a foreign country, to get to understand different cultures, languages and life skills, and this is why we have a dedicated team to facilitate our high school exchange program.
 Students live with a host family for a term or a year and attend a local school, getting to know what life in South Africa is truly like.